N1kh1lS1ngh25/N1kh1lS1ngh25/README.md

 Terraform plans that read like prose, deploys nobody has to babysit, and observability that catches things before the customer does.

-Currently **Cloud Engineer at Enetro AI**.
-Before that, Associate Solutions Architect at Readywire and Associate Engineer at TCS.
-AWS Certified Developer – Associate.

 ---